-If you're using a DNS cache to query external DNS resources, then the cache answers most of the recurring DNS queries locally.
-The cache does this without interacting with the DNS resolver over the network.
-Examples of external DNS resources that you can query include the following:
+If you use a DNS cache to query external DNS resources, then the cache answers most of the recurring DNS queries locally.
+When the cache does this, it doesn't interact with the DNS resolver over the network.
+You can query external DNS resources such as the following examples:

 The following procedure applies to all versions of Amazon Linux.
-If you're using another distribution, select the documentation for your distribution from the following list:
+If you use another distribution, then select the documentation for your distribution from the following list:

-Note:dnsmasq typically runs as the root user, but drops root privileges after startup by changing to another user (by default, the user is "nobody").
+Note:dnsmasq typically runs as the root user, but it changes to another user after startup (by default, the user is nobody).
+This drops root privileges.

-3. Create a copy of the dnsmasq.conf file using the following command:
+3. Create a copy of the dnsmasq.conf file:

 sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig

-4. Open the configuration file using a text editor (for example, vim):
+4. Open the configuration file with a text editor (for example, vim):

 sudo vim /etc/dnsmasq.conf

-5. Edit the /etc/dnsmasq.conf file so that it's similar to the following:
+5. Edit the /etc/dnsmasq.conf file so that it's similar to the following example:

-7. Restart the dnsmasq server and set the service to start up on boot using the following commands:
+7. Restart the dnsmasq server, and set the service to start up on boot: